ioccc-src/winner/faq.md

 Note that just because you have a fix does not mean it'll be accepted.
 This might be because the author objects or it doesn't fit in some way or another.
 Of course if the entry does not work we'll certainly be more inclined to accept the fix.
-If it is accepted we'll be happy to credit you in the entry's _README.md_ file.
+If it is accepted we'll be happy to credit you in the [thanks](/thanks-for-fixes.md) file.
 If you're a previous winner we will happily link to your entries; if you're not we can link to your website if you wish.

-More generally please see the file [how-to-bugfix.md](/how-to-bugfix.md).
+More generally please see the file [how-to-help.md](/how-to-help.md).
 Note that this file is not a tutorial on how to fix X, Y and Z problems but rather what to do to get the fix in.